even13/CV/README.md

 ## Eve Noirault
 [Skills](#skills) | [Education](#education) | [Projects](#projects) |  [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](http://www.linkedin.com/in/laurasewilson) | [Blog](http://codingwithlaura.wordpress.com)

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what exictes you about tech.
+I am a research assistant, now looking for a role in software engineering wher I can develop and expand my skillset.
-I am a junior Softwware Developer trained at Makers Academy and looking for a role wher I can develop and expand my skillset.
+I am training as a junior Software Engineer at Makers Academy.

 #### What is Makers Academy?